inno-apfel/DSC180A-Q1-Project/README.md

 1. Interacting with our executable script `run.py` (recommended)
 2. Exploring our work through our development interactive python notebooks
-   - note disclosures in `notebooks/README.md` prior to use
+   - note disclosures in `notebooks/README.md`

 ## Setting up the Enviroment